 As I sit in the peace of being surrounded by art focusing on the anonymous subject, I notice that across the room, on the bottom row of a panel of photos, is an image of two white men, slightly offset, riding bicycles.
 I look to its counterpoint next to me, also on the bottom row and perfectly across the room: an image of two black men posed similarly on a tandem bike.
 Harsley not only documents the nest of entanglements that is New York City, but he draws new parallels and unearths long buried connections.
 Entanglementswill be on display at the Sheen Center through August 4th, and you can almost imagine luminous threads throughout the room, visibly highlighting connection between the laundry pins.

-Annie Iezzi is a Staff Editor at Honeysuckle Magazine and a student at Barnard College of Columbia University, studying English and political science and writing in her scarce (and cherished) free time.
+Annie Iezzi is a student at Barnard College of Columbia University, studying English and political science and writing in her scarce (and cherished) free time.